Step-by-step: pet show

 that is covered by a local dog groomer, who also donated the trophy

 and pays for the rosettes.
 We hold the awards ceremony in the hall

 straight after school.
 The whole thing takes about an hour, and at

 our last show we raised £370.'

 NOTE: Read our FAQs to running a pet show.

-contact the relevant organisations with specific reference to
+recommend that you contact the relevant organisations with specific

-insurance, legal, health and safety and child protection
+reference to insurance, legal, health and safety and child

-requirements.
-Community Inspired Ltd cannot be held responsible for
+protection requirements.
+Community Inspired Ltd cannot be held

 Share this page